YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public boolean refundProduct(Product product);`

-**(Bonus) Note: Even if you don't implement this bonus method, you still need to put this method in the Customer class, otherwise it would cause a compile error.**
-Return the `product` to the store where it was sold and get the money back.
+**(Bonus)** Return the `product` to the store where it was sold and get the money back.
 Return `true` if this customer has indeed purchased this product before and `false` otherwise.
 Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly.
 In addition, the corresponding store should enable the refund process to update the `productList` and `income`.

 ## Submission